 A mouth sore that doesn't go away.
 Unexplained numbness in the face, mouth, or neck.
 Problems chewing, speaking or swallowing.
 These are a few symptoms of oral cancer.
 Causes can include smoking cigarettes and using smokeless tobacco, drinking heavily, overexposure to the sun, and a family history of cancer.
 Oral cancer has also been linked to the human papillomavirus, or HPV.
 Don't let fear keep you from the doctor -- oral cancer that is caught early is treatable and curable.

 A problem with the jaw called temporomandibular joint syndrome can cause severe pain in the jaw, face, ear, or neck.
 Clenching, tooth grinding, or injury can all cause TMJ syndrome, but the results are often the same: pain, headaches, dizziness, even trouble swallowing.
-Treatment may involve rest, a mouth guard, medication, or surgery.
+Treatment may involve rest, moist heat, a mouth guard, medication, or surgery.

 Munching on ice or hard candies, grinding or clenching teeth, even exposing teeth to heat and cold can lead to chips, cracks, and breaks in your teeth.
 Tiny chips or cracks may not be a bother.
 But anything more could lead to pain or permanent tooth damage.
 Your dentist can offer dental bonding, tooth contouring, porcelain veneers, and crowns to fix badly damaged teeth.